saggineumann/airflow_xplenty/README.md

 | start_cluster_task_id | `String`  | True     | The task ID of a XplentyFindOrStartClusterOperator  |

-### `XplentyStartJobOperator`
+### `XplentyFindOrStartJobOperator`

-This operator starts a job running a package on an Xplenty cluster.
+This operator finds an already runnin job or starts a new job for a package on an Xplenty cluster.
 It finds the cluster ID from the XComs.

 #### Arguments